volumio/volumio-plugins-sources/ytmusic/README.md

 ## Changelog

+1.0.2
+- Fix issues with prefetch and autoplay

 1.0.1
 - Fix broken API requests due to YT changes
 - Fix bogus error when playing list of songs with Next item (e.g. search results)